A Beginner’s Guide to Betting on Soccer

 Draw +390

 In the above example, Belgium is heavily favored to win the match and thus requires quite a bit of juice to profit from the wager.
-As such, Canada pays quite a bit more than both Belgium and the Draw, as it is the least likely outcome, and the draw pays in the middle.
+As such, Ukraine pays quite a bit more than both Belgium and the Draw, as it is the least likely outcome, and the draw pays in the middle.

 The three-way moneyline is available for the full-time result and the half-time result.
 Most matches will have a three-way half-time line, and the prices tend to favor the draw more than a side, given there is even less time to score a goal for either team.
 Some books will even offer a second-half three-way moneyline, with only the result of the second 45 minutes coming into play.